ligato/docs/docs/plugins/linux-plugins.md

 The Linux ARP proto defines an interface, IP address and MAC address fields.
 All fields are mandatory.

 The ARP entry is dependent on the associated Linux interface.
-An ARP configuration is postponed until the interface appears.
+The KV Scheduler postpones ARP configuration updates until the interface appears.
 The target namespace is derived from the interface identified by the unique name.
-The interface host name must be unique within the namespace scope.
+You must use a unique host interface name within the namespace.

 ---